tkaczmarzyk/specification-arg-resolver/README.md

         public Object findCustomers(
                  @JoinFetch(paths = "orders", alias = "o")
                  @JoinFetch(paths = "o.tags", alias = "t")
-                 @Join(path = "orders", alias = "o") // will be omitted
+                 @Join(path = "orders", alias = "o")
-                 @Join(path = "o.tags", alias = "t") // will be omitted
+                 @Join(path = "o.tags", alias = "t")
-                 //'t' refers to second join - @JoinFetch(paths = "o.tags", alias = "t")
+                 //'t' refers to third join - @Join(path = "o.tags", alias = "t")
                  @Spec(path = "t.name", params = "tagName", spec = Equal.class) Specification<Customer> spec) {

              return repository.findAll(spec);
         }
        ```
-     Using join and join fetch on the same path should be avoided, otherwise the same table could be joined twice (`orders` and `tags` in above example).
+     Using join and join fetch on the same path should be avoided, otherwise the same table will be joined twice (`orders` and `tags` in above example).
-     The above example has been described in following README to show what will happen if a join and join fetch will be defined with the same alias and should be treated as anti-pattern.
+     The above example is an anti-pattern and should never be followed in the production code.

 Advanced HTTP parameter handling
 --------------------------------